 -Students, faculty, and staff eligible to apply

-Applicants with current CAMIT- or CAST-funded projects must complete those projects before applying for additional funding, and may only apply to one grant program (CAST or CAMIT) per application cycle.
-If you are wondering if a CAST or CAMIT grant is best for your project, contact us.
+Applicants with current CAMIT- or CAST-funded projects must complete those projects before applying for additional funding, and may only apply to one grant program (CAST or CAMIT) at a time.

-Please note these special eligibility guidelines for graduate students in the Program in Art, Culture, and Technology (ACT): graduate students in their first and second semesters should apply directly to ACT for project support provided by CAMIT and administered by ACT.
+For graduate students in the Art, Culture, and Technology (ACT) program: graduate students in their first and second semesters should apply directly to ACT for project support provided by CAMIT and administered by ACT.
 Graduate students in their third or fourth semester are eligible to apply directly to the Council for funding to support artistic projects that include strong MIT community engagement.

 Visit our How to Apply page to learn more about how to begin the application process and read more about previously-funded projects.